 - Chat Appropriately.
 While I hope you’re not being rude in your chats (something the younger generations are trying to tackle, as it’s easier to be unkind when typing and say things you’d never say in person!), what I mean is to only CHAT (type in the chat box), to the group, when it’s relevant.
 You can select the person to chat to (Either ALL, or an individual participant), however if you want to chat too an individual, consider sharing your info so they can reach out after the class/meeting, or you may miss important pieces of the meeting.

 - Dress the Part: Is this a business meeting or interview?
 A family birthday gathering?
 Typically business casual attire is best for most meetings.
 It shows the others in the chat that this is important to you, you’ve thought about it, looked forward to it, and prepared.
 People don’t appreciate viewing pajamas or sweatpants, but (to tell a secret) I’ve heard plenty of today’s professionals laugh about how they don’t get out of their pajama bottoms, since they know only their upper torso is visible.

 - Don’t Multitask during the meeting, unless you’re a pro who knows they can water plants around the living room while they listen to a lecture.
 For most of us, this just distracts us and makes us miss important pieces.
 (And if you do, certainly don’t let others see you doing that!
 That’s what the “Camera Off” function is for!)

-Did you miss last week’s tips?
+Did you miss our other tips?
 Click here to view: “Tips for Web Meeting Etiquette and How to Avoid Blunders”